-I agree that cost is a major barrier to EHR adoption by medical practices, especially small practicesthis includes the hidden costs of hardware infrastructure, IT support, need for consultants, third-party software licenses, data backup costs and so forth that go along with a local client/server installation.
+I agree that cost is a major barrier to EHR adoption by medical practices, especially small practicesthis includes the hidden costs of hardware infrastructure, IT support, need for consultants, third-party software licenses, data backup costs and so forth, that go along with a local client/server installation.
 The next-most-important barrier to adoption is poor usabilitylong learning curves for physicians and other staff members to learn the program, poor interface design where the needed information is not easily available, and slowdown in the busy work pace experienced in clinical practice.
-Usability has not specifically been an aspect of CCHIT certification.
+Usability has specifically not been an aspect of CCHIT certification.

 Here is a good background resource describing a systematic method for measuring usability (i.e., accuracy, efficiency and satisfaction around a set of common work tasks).